maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 ## Potentially breaking changes

-Most of these features won't demand any changes to your code, but read carefully through the list to asses if a migration is needed.
+Most of these hanges will not affect your code but read carefully through the list to asses if a migration is needed.

 - [Breaking] Cancel unloaded tile request on zooming in across multiple zoom.
 Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
 - [Breaking] Resize map when container element is resized.
 The resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
 Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser.
 Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry).